leahnagy/rock_climbing_predictor/README.md

 ### Abstract
 The goal of this project was to use Linear Regression models to predict the average user-rating for rock-climbing routes in Kentucky.
 I collected data from the Mountain Project website about each route using web scraping.
 After collecting the data, I ran through multiple types of regression models before arriving at a final model.
 ### Design
 Kentucky has some of the best rock climbing in the world and is considered the rock climbing mecca of the East coast.
 Rock climbing guides are a vital part of the community there.
-With over 3,000 routes to choose from, a rock climbing guide company wants to better understand their what makes routes more desirable than others to provide the optimal experience for their clients.
+With over 3,000 routes to choose from, a rock climbing guide company wants to better understand what makes routes more desirable than others to provide the optimal experience for their clients.
 ### Data
 After some Exploratory Data Analysis and Feature Engineering, the dataset contains 1,582 routes.
 I collected 17 features on each route and the final model includes a total of 12 features.
 The data was collected from Mountain Project's website using Selenium and BeautifulSoup.
 ### Algorithms